-Dr. Frank Simoncini and the urology specialists at Southeast Valley Urology specialize treating urinary problems caused by BPH.
-If you have trouble urinating or experience frequent urinating, call Southeast Valley Urology to schedule an appointment.
-You can also request an appointment online today!
+Dr. Frank Simoncini and the urology specialists at Southeast Valley Urology specialize in treating urinary problems caused by BPH.
+If you have trouble urinating or experience frequent urinating, call (480) 924-7333 to schedule an appointment at our urology clinic in Gilbert, AZ.

 Symptoms Treated by TURP

 A transurethral resection of the prostate helps to relieve multiple problematic urinary symptoms related to benign prostatic hyperplasia (BPH) such as:

 - Frequent Urge to Urinate

 - Difficulty Beginning Urination

 - Stopping and Starting of the Urine Stream During Urination